mingster/mingster.backbone/doc/SHARED_PACKAGES_GUIDE.md

 # Shared Packages Guide

-This guide explains the shared packages structure for the riben.life and mingster.com projects.
+This guide explains the shared packages structure for the mingster.com and mingster.com projects.

 ## Overview